 My investment philosophy is based on the principles of quality and value.
-I also advocate using well-designed passive/index-based strategies for most purposes.
+I also advocate using well-designed index funds (a.k.a. passive/index-based strategies) for most purposes.
 However, deep expertise is required when selecting index products to mitigate or avoid little-known but significant issues embedded in the mechanics of many index products (see Passive Cons tab below).

 Please click on the following tabs for a brief educational tour highlighting the pros and cons of various investment paradigms:

 Every investment has underlying fundamentals.
 These fundamentals can grow, sustain, or contract.
 Moreover, they are different for each asset class (e.g., stocks and bonds) as well as each individual security.
 In addition to changing fundamentals, each investment's price and valuation will fluctuate through time.
 Investment performance will be determined precisely by a combination of fundamental performance (including dividends or interest) and changes in valuation.
 The two examples below describe relationship for bonds and stocks.

 Managing risk and return requires one to pay attention to both the quality of the fundamentals as well as the valuation for each security purchased, held, or sold in a portfolio.
 Constructing portfolios with high quality securities at reasonable or attractive prices reduces both the downside risk and increases the upside potential.
 I find this high quality value investing strategy the best formula for preserving and growing wealth.

 It is important to note the fundamentals of bonds are limited on the upside.
 In some instances one can purchase a bond at a discount and realize some capital appreciation. however, after the interest is paid a lender will not receive more than the notional or par value of the bond.
 This is why bonds are classified as <em>fixed income</em> investments.